kroshu/examples/README.md

 - `startup.launch.py`: Core multi-robot launcher (all features, configurable)
 - `startup_with_rviz.launch.py`: Startup with RViz visualization
 - `startup_with_moveit.launch.py`: Startup with MoveIt 2 motion planning
+    - MoveitConfigsBuilder cannot be used here, therefore all configurations have to be loaded manually.
+The launch files only loads ompl and pilz planning configurations.

 **Available launch arguments:**